We all have our own definition of success, but at the core of our living spirit, we all share a passion for horses.

 As the clinic progressed, more and more clients gathered to watch.
 Everyone loved it.
 As a thank you for such a wonderful enriching experience, Tracy sent Jenku a film documenting the events of the day.
 Unbeknown to her, Jenku had been searching for a film maker for many years, and so ‘Adventures with Jenku’ began.

-Tracy is also a British Dressage coach, group 3 rider, and proud owner of four warmblood dressage horses, each with very different strengths, weaknesses, and personalities.
+Tracy is a British Dressage coach and group 3 dressage rider.
+The horses each have very different strengths, weaknesses, and personalities.

 Jenku's unique approach has helped each horse overcome their weaknesses using four key training disciplines; scatter proof training, lungeing, in hand, and ridden.
 Each journey has a completely different starting point.
 Their paths cross over at times, but in the end the long term goal is for each horse to reach their true potential.
 Filming began in Spring 2019, and continued through each of the four seasons throughout the year.
 Within each season there are four 10min films per horse to show a development of a particular skill or exercise.
 There is no ‘fast forward button’ - you are watching a true representation of the progression throughout the year.